-- The launch of a West of England Learning Disability Collaborative to improve outcomes for people with a learning disability.
-There was much shared learning amongst the 200 members but three priorities were to increase the uptake of flu vaccination; increase the numbers and quality of annual health checks; and improve the identification of, and response to, deterioration in patients using RESTORE2 (an acute deterioration toolkit) and NEWS2 as a common language. - A South West network of clinicians to support better care for people with a learning disability and lead work including co-production of an annual health check quality improvement tool.
+- The launch of a South West learning disability collaborative to improve the uptake of flu vaccination; increase the numbers and quality of annual health checks; and the identification and response to the deteriorating in patients based on positive results from NEWS2 an acute deterioration toolkit. - A South West network of clinicians to support better care for people with a learning disability and lead work including co-production of an annual health check quality improvement tool.
 The tool has been tested in Wiltshire, Devon & Cornwall by community learning disability nurses in partnership with GP practices and experts by experience and will be rolled out across the region.